What’s it take to get into Stanford, MIT, Harvard, the rest of the Ivy League, or other dream schools? It’s about pursuing the right extracurriculars

 Just make sure whatever activity you pursue, you show dedication, leadership, and impact.
 Now, you may be wondering, what if the activity is simply a one-time thing, perhaps a summer internship or project for just a few weeks?
 There’s no way you can show 2-4 years of dedication in these activities.
 But that’s fine.
 As long as that activity matches your theme, that is, your specialty, it all goes to show you’ve put in years in that field as a whole.
 That’s what ultimately matters.

-But it doesn’t have to be.
-Not if you know what you’re doing, which is what this whole guide is devoted to revealing to you.
-Now you’re in the know, so you can avoid the admission lottery game.
+But if you know what you’re doing, which is what this whole guide is devoted to revealing to you, you can largely avoid the admission lottery game.

 When people see the insanely low admit percentages, what they don’t realize is that these numbers are an ILLUSION.
 The REAL chances of getting into Stanford are NOT 4.49% (Class of 2021).
 The ACTUAL odds of getting into Harvard are NOT 5.2% (Class of 2021).